gb23/gb23.github.io/_posts/2017-06-02-thats_sooo_meta_making_a_dynamic_attr_accessor.markdown

 ---
 layout: post
-title:  That's Sooo Meta - Making a dynamic attr_accessor
+title:  That's Sooo Meta.
+Making a dynamic attr_accessor
 date:   2017-06-02 09:31:18 -0400
 ---

 The concept of metaprogramming is really really neat.
 It seems magical to me that you can write some code that then writes additional code itself.
 As an exercise, I decided to create a class that had zero hard-coded instance variables and, additionally, zero hard-coded getter and setter methods for those instance variables.
-Shout out to Avi for demonstrating the code behind a more static attr_accessor and inspiring me to create this more dyanmic version!
+Shout out to Avi for demonstrating the code behind a more static attr_accessor and inspiring me to create this more dynamic version!

 > At runtime, the user tells the program, "I want the class to be able to get and set instance variables of my choosing."
 This is essentially a dynamic attr_accessor.